lob/usps-webtools-promise/README.md

 import USPS from "usps-webtools-promise";

 const usps = new USPS({
+  // USPS returns ALL CAPS, this boolean turns on Proper Caps for both Street lines and City.
+This is an optional item.
+Defaults to true.
+  properCase: boolean,
+  // Staging will run all functions on the USPS Staging servers instead of Production.
+Defaults to false.
+  staging: boolean,
   // This can be created by going to https://www.usps.com/business/web-tools-apis/ and registering for an id
   userId: 'USPS User id',
-  // USPS returns ALL CAPS, this boolean turns on Proper Caps for both Street lines and City.
-This is an optional item.
-  properCase: boolean
 });
 ```